 My decision

-For these reasons, I got a subscription of YNAB.
 Before subscribing I checked out their cancellation policy to see what was possible if I decided to focus on my own excel spreadsheet after all.
 I’m happy that they have a “Don’t Pay for Stuff You Won’t Use policy” (“Cancellation,” 2019).
 This will allow me to switch once I have set my mind to put some time and effort into a spreadsheet.

 nYNAB Pros and Cons

 Finally, would I recommend others to go for nYNAB?
 Is YNAB worth your 80 dollars a year?
-Even after evaluating everything I can say I would recommend nYNAB over Excel.

-- Do you already have your things in order budget-wise?
+However, do you already have your things in order budget-wise?
 A simple Excel could be all you need and there are a plethora of excellent templates available.

 Sources: